OmarMiniesy/Notes/Web Applications/Web Encoding.md

 ### Base64

-> Binary to text encoding to convert binary files and send them.
+Binary to text encoding to convert binary files and send them.
-> Used by HTML to include resources such as an image's binary content after being converted to base64.
+- Used by HTML to include resources such as an image's binary content after being converted to base64.

+Characteristics of Base64 strings:
+- Base64 encoded strings always end in a `0`, `1`, or `==`.
+- Length of a Base64 encoded string is always a multiple of 4.

 ---